Creative Group brought together three behavioral experts to discuss common mistakes leaders make when it comes to incentive program design.

 - Lastly, sales managers need to pay attention to core reps by helping them develop into stronger performers.

-These are not incentives, but ways to recognize top performers.
-They may or may not deserve it, but they definitely need this recognition to stay engaged.
+There is a difference between incentives and awards to recognize top performers.
+Top performers who automatically qualify may or may not deserve it, but they definitely need this recognition to stay engaged.
 Reciprocity is a powerful tool and sales managers should use it properly by creating special recognition for the reps who deliver consistently strong results.

 According to incentive industry research, a “top 20%” rule only engages about 35% of the reps.
 The remaining 65% disconnect because they don’t envision themselves as having a chance.
 Disconnected reps aren’t just bad, they are the enemy.
 Disengaged reps deliver less and tend to cost the organization more.